 - Allow access to libraries where required to do so

-The easiest transfer method involves a free app called SongShift.
-It's available on the App Store for iPhone, so be sure to download it.
+The easiest transfer method involves an app called SongShift.
+It's available for free on the App Store for iPhone, so be sure to download it.
 There are similar apps on the Play Store for Android too, like 'FreeYourmusic' as one example.
+While it is free, SongShift does limit how much you can transfer without paying, so also offers a 'Pro' subscription which you can pay for monthly, anually or just pay one up-front fee that covers you forever.

 Your first step after downloading SongShift is to open the app and to set up your music services.
 It supports of a lot of different services, including Tidal, YouTube Music and Pandora.
 For the purpose of this tutorial, we're choosing Apple Music and Spotify.
 Each of them will require you to allow certain permissions and sign into the accounts.